 I write a play.
 A book.
 A blog post.
 A dozen blog posts.
+Hundreds of blog posts.
 Articles and particles, bits and pieces, nuts and bolts.
 A lifetime.
 I write a lifetime.
 I write a lifetime in which the main character is invisible.
 Unseen.
 Unheard.
 Unnoticed.
 She barely exists in her own story.
 Or so it would seem.
 At times.

 One thing is certain, she FEELS invisible.
 Technically (and ironically), she exists in the midst of hoards of bystanders: tens of thousands of social media fans and followers.
 Hundreds of friends on Facebook.
 The source of inspiration for who knows how many: One?
 Ten?
 A hundred?
+A thousand?
+Ten thousand?
 More?

 And yet, still, to her/me/myself/I, just a figment of her/my/own imagination.
 The paradox fascinates me.
 It causes me to observe/search/explore.
 Got a flashlight or a candle?
 Want to open some creaky doors?
 Inspect a few dark corners?
 Who knows?
 We may find something joyful.
 Or terrifying.
 Maybe we’ll discover things we never dreamt possible.

 Let’s play hide and seek.
 Let’s get lost and found.
 When I was a little girl, I used to stamp my foot and say:

 He didn’t appear to hear.
 If he did, he didn’t let it show.
 He didn’t see me.
 Or he couldn’t.

 “Here I am Daddy!
 I’m smart.
 I’m special.
 I’m a girl.”

 I wave metaphorically from some hidden space.
 I don’t know why he is/was unable to see or hear me.
 I never will.
 I think it had something to do with the ‘being a girl’ part, the part which led me eventually to become a feminist.
 Perhaps he was blinded and deafened by his own childhood.
 Maybe he was no more substantial than I.